agatafietko/serial_killers/README.md

 You can either:

-1. View the pre-generated analysis in the Jupyter notebook: `serial_killers_analysis.ipynb`
+1. **View the notebook on GitHub**: The notebook has all visualizations pre-rendered for easy viewing
-2. Run the notebook yourself to regenerate the analysis
+2. **Run the notebook locally**: To reproduce or modify the analysis
+   - Clone this repository
+   - Install requirements
+   - Run `jupyter notebook serial_killers_analysis.ipynb`

 ## Key Findings